dsccommunity/StorageDsc/source/DSCResources/DSC_Disk/README.md

 be used.
 This is because the _Guid_ for a disk is only assigned once the partition table for the disk has been created.

+# Testing
+Note: Integration tests are not run for the Disk resource when SerialNumber is used since the virtual disk that is created does not have a serial number.

 ## Known Issues

 ### Defragsvc Conflict